pranati20/pranati20/README.md

 I'm Pranati, a final-year BTech Computer Science student specializing in Machine Learning and Full Stack Development.
 Welcome to my GitHub profile! 🚀

-🔭 I’m currently working on completing my final year project in Machine Learning.
+🔭 I’m currently working on developing a mobile app to streamline the process of booking and managing sport complexes.

 🌱 I’m currently learning advanced topics in Deep Learning.